Angular-Bootcamp/CodeChallenge-Skeleton/generators/app/templates/base/README.md

 Describe here the process (step by step) to successfully install your application.

-Compile de styles using sass:
+Compile the styles using sass:

     sass app/sass/main.scss app/styles/app.css